 The debt securities will be our general obligations and may be subordinated to "senior indebtedness" we have or may incur.
 The prospectus supplement will define senior indebtedness and describe the terms of any subordination.
 Any, or all of, the guarantors may unconditionally guarantee the payment of the principal, premium, if any, and interest on the debt securities when due and payable, whether by acceleration, required repurchase, call for redemption or otherwise.
 See "-- Guarantees."
 The prospectus supplement will define the relative priority of any guarantees.
 The indenture does not limit the aggregate principal amount of debt securities which may be issued under it.
 Debt securities may be issued under the indenture from time to time in one or more series.
-Unless the applicable prospectus supplement relating to the original offering of a particular series of debt securities indicates otherwise, the issuer of that series of debt securities will have the ability to reopen the previous issue of that series pursuant to an indenture supplement.
+Unless the applicable prospectus supplement relating to the original offering of a particular series of debt securities indicates otherwise, the issuer of that series of debt securities will have the ability to reopen the previous issue of that series of debt securities and issue additional debt securities of that series pursuant to an indenture supplement.